dsplce-co/supabase-plus/README.md

 `supabase-plus` (`sbp`) is a command-line utility that extends the official Supabase CLI with additional project management capabilities

+_Disclamer: this project has no affiliation with the official Supabase project or trademark._

 ⸻

 ## 🖤 Features